 The Group Chief Risk Officer reports to the Group Chief Financial Officer and Chair of the Group Risk Committee, leads our independent Group Risk function, and is responsible for oversight and implementation of the Group's ERM framework as well as providing guidance and support for risk management practices.
-Group Risk is responsible for developing methods and processes for identifying, assessing, managing, monitoring and reporting risk, and oversees the adherence to this framework at the Group and operating entity level.
-This forms the basis for informing the Board of Directors of the Company's risk profile.
+Group Risk is responsible for developing methods and processes for identifying, assessing, managing, monitoring and reporting risk.
+This forms the basis for informing the Risk Committee and RMC of the Group's risk profile.
+Group Risk develops our ERM framework and oversees the adherence to this framework at the Group and legal entity level.
+Our Chief Risk Officer regularly reports risk matters to the Chief Financial Officer, Executive Committee, RMC, and the Risk Committee.